 Resources for each program, such as administrative and research procedures, important forms, assessment information and student support.

-Why study Psychology at University of Melbourne?
+Discover the Psychology major at the University of Melbourne

-Study Pathways at Melbourne School of Psychological Sciences
+Study pathways at Melbourne School of Psychological Sciences

 Psychology can be studied as either an accredited sequence, an unaccredited sequence or as individual subjects of study.
 By offering multiple options you have the flexibility to tailor your study to your academic interests.